 Powerdown states require an interface so that each level of execution can save and restore its context appropriately.
 For powerdown states, the interface requires a return address.
 This is the address at which the calling OS expects resumption of execution on wakeup at its Exception level.
-From a powered-down state, the core restarts at the reset vector, in Secure state if the implementation includes EL3.
-After initializing, the Secure world must re-start execution of the OS that called the powerdown interface, at the required return address.
+From a powered-down state, the core restarts at the reset vector, typically in EL3.
+After initializing, the PPF must re-start execution of the OS that called the powerdown interface, at the required return address.
 PSCI provides a method of specifying return addresses, and cookies that can be used for pointers to saved context.